biaslab/ForneyLab.jl/doc/src/graphical_model.rst

 .. function:: wraps(graph::FactorGraph)

     Returns a set of all wraps present in ``graph``.
+If ``graph`` is omitted, the currently active graph is assumed.

 .. function:: wraps(node::TerminalNode)

-    Returns a set of all wraps connected to ``node``.
-Note that a node can send, but not receive multiple wraps.
+    Returns a set of all wraps in which ``node`` is involved.
+Note that a node can be the source in multiple wraps, but it can be a sink at most once.

 .. function:: clearWraps(graph)